farlee2121/DevEssentialsBlog/_drafts/PADL/2020-11-20-1-PADL-Architecture.md

 <!-- TODO: talk about accessibility somewhere.
 Both in understandability and usability.
 No question of "Can I apply this when...".
 The answer is yes.
 Your company, the state of your code, the phase of coding don't matter.
 You can always use this  -->

 Architecture is hard.
-There are few well-perscribed methods and those that exist are complex to understand.
+There are few well-prescribed methods and those that exist are complex to understand.
 I've been on a journey to combine two methods I enjoy: iDesign and Clean Architecture (or Ports and Adapters-type architecture).
-Here I'll boil them down to their essense and glue them together.
+Here I'll boil them down to their essence and glue them together.

-IDesign and Clean Architecture both define a variety of guidance, but I'm reducing each to what I see as its essense
+IDesign and Clean Architecture both define a variety of guidance, but I'm reducing each to what I see as its essence
 - Clean architecture -> use ports and adapters to create pluggable components
 - IDesign -> rules for dividing domain responsibilities consistently

-This roughly corrolates to two key questions
+This roughly correlates to two key questions
 - How do I make changes not suck (minimal impact)?
 - How do I reliably find things in my code?